hansklepitko/simple-trading-strategies/README.md

 ---

 This repository contains three Python scripts for educational purposes.
 The scripts are based on the "ping-pong" strategy and build upon each other, with the first script serving as the foundation and the second and third scripts extending the strategy with additional factors.
 The second script incorporates a moving average, while the third script adds a calculation to average the buy price.

-These scripts offer a valuable learning opportunity for those interested in paper trading and the use of the "ping-pong" strategy.
+We hope, that these scripts offer a valuable learning opportunity for those interested in paper trading and the use of the "ping-pong" strategy.